HKMA sells HK$3.1 bln to keep Hong Kong dollar in trading band

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-HONG KONG, Sept 7 The Hong Kong Monetary Authority (HKMA) stepped into the currency market and sold HK$3.1 billion ($400 million)in Hong Kong dollars on Monday as the local currency hit the strong end of its trading range.
+HONG KONG Oct 26 The Hong Kong Monetary Authority (HKMA) stepped into the currency market and sold HK$3.1 billion ($400 million) in Hong Kong dollars on Monday as the local currency hit the strong end of its trading range.

-According to the HKMA, the latest intervention will lift the aggregate balance - the sum of balances on clearing accounts maintained by banks with the authority - to HK$326.932 billion on Sept.
-9, when the injected funds will be settled.
+According to the HKMA, the latest intervention will lift the aggregate balance - the sum of balances on clearing accounts maintained by banks with the authority - to HK$405.913 billion on Oct.
+28.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan